FAQs – Fellowships for Indian Citizens

 Fellowship categories do not have age limits/age preferences.

-I had applied for a Fulbright-Nehru in the past but did not make it.
+17. I had applied for a Fulbright Fellowship in the past but did not make it.
 Can I apply again?

-Please visit the “Current Fellows” page on USIEF website to learn about our fellows currently in the U.S. and their Fulbright projects.
+Please visit the “Our Community/Meet our Indian Fulbrighters” page on USIEF website to learn about our fellows currently in the U.S. and their Fulbright projects.

-In the interests of maintaining a consistent, coherent program of research/study, applicants are strongly encouraged to propose to work with no more than one host institution in the United States.
-This is to ensure that program participants have sufficient time to develop ties to their host institutions and communities, an integral part of the cultural and academic exchange component of Fulbright.
+In the interest of maintaining a consistent, coherent program of research/study, applicants are strongly encouraged to propose to work with no more than one host institution while in the United States.
+This is to ensure that program participants have sufficient time to develop ties with their host institutions and communities, an integral part of the cultural and academic exchange component of Fulbright.
 Short visits (up to 1 week) to other institutions are acceptable exceptions to this.

 Fulbright scholars travel on a J-1 visa.
-You (and your J-2 dependents, where applicable) are subject to the Code of Federal Regulations rule 212(e), the two-year home country residency requirement associated with the J visa.
-This is intended to ensure that scholars fulfill the exchange nature of the program.
+You (and your J-2 dependents, where applicable) are subject to Code of Federal Regulations rule 212(e), the two-year, home country residence requirement associated with the J-visa.
+This is intended to ensure that scholars fulfil the exchange nature of the program.